What do you most care about when you look at a new company?

 ERIN – As useful as CS106A has been, my architecture class really shaped the way I think about software.
 Elegant buildings and products don’t necessarily rely on simplicity.
 They harness strong principles that underpin design and development and express empathy for the user.
 The best buildings have what my professor called “beloved details:” human-scaled touches that artfully distinguish a space.
 In software, it could be beautiful dragging animation or a particular sound effect.
 Something that signals what’s important and creates a bond between users and developers.

-Erin is an early-stage technology investor focused on enterprise software in Europe, with an emphasis on innovations that disrupt the enterprise software stack.
-She is especially interested in products and technologies that foster collaboration, increase resilience, and support data-driven decision making throughout organizations.
+Erin is an early-stage technology investor focused on enterprise software, with an emphasis on data, infrastructure, and automation.
+She is especially interested in products and technologies that increase resilience, foster collaboration, and support data-driven decision making throughout organizations.